letssteam/codal-stm32-PNUCLEO_WB55RG/README.md

 In addition to supporting development in C/C++, the runtime is also designed specifically to support higher level languages provided by our partners that target physical computing and computer science education.
 It is currently used as a support library for Microsoft MakeCode

 Codal-core must be implemented by third party developper to support new hardware target.
-This repository constain the codal implementation for the [B-L475E-IOT01A](http://www.st.com/en/evaluation-tools/b-l475e-iot01a.html) Discovery kit for IoT node.

 ## Board Information